GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling_uncertainty_estimates.md

 scenarios are sampled, the solution will converge to the "correct" solution (i.e. that which would be obtained by using every PTHA scenario).

-The theory of Monte-Carlo sampling is well understood, and that estimates of the Monte-Carlo errors can be obtained in 2 situations:
+The theory of Monte-Carlo sampling is well understood, and estimates of the Monte-Carlo errors can be obtained in 2 situations:
 1. Prior to sampling, the variance of the Monte-Carlo exceedance-rate (for a given site and threshold) can be analytically computed at PTHA18 hazard points